Updated May 26, 2023

 Sri Mookambika Temple

-Devotees from Karnataka, Kerala, and other parts of India flock to the Mookambika Temple in the town of Kollur, Udupi district of the Indian state of Karnataka.
+Devotees from Karnataka, Kerala, and other parts of India flock to the Mookambika Temple in the Kollur, Udupi district of the Indian state of Karnataka.
 They worship the Hindu goddess Mookambika, a manifestation of Parvati.
-The temple, considered one of the seven Mukti Sthalas or liberation places in Karnataka, also holds significant status as one of the four major pilgrimage sites for Durga worship.
+The temple considered one of the seven Mukti Sthalas or liberation places in Karnataka, also holds significant status as one of the four major pilgrimage sites for Durga worship.

 The Mookambika Temple is one of India’s most sacred Shakti Peethas.
 It is famous for its beautiful architecture and intricate carvings and sculptures.